 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make as a result of various risks and uncertainties, including but not limited to: whether we will be able to successfully conduct a Phase 1 clinical trial for ARV-110, successfully initiate and conduct a Phase 1 clinical trial for ARV-471, complete other clinical trials for our product candidates, and receive results from our clinical trials on our expected timelines, or at all, whether our cash resources will be sufficient to fund our foreseeable and unforeseeable operating expenses and capital expenditure requirements, each party's ability to perform its obligations under our collaborations and/or the Bayer joint venture, our expected timeline and other important factors, any of which could cause our actual results to differ from those contained in the forward-looking statements, discussed in the "Risk Factors" section of the Company's quarterly and annual reports on file with the Securities and Exchange Commission.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make as a result of various risks and uncertainties, including but not limited to: whether we will be able to successfully conduct Phase 1 clinical trials for ARV-110 and ARV-471, complete other clinical trials for our product candidates, and receive results from our clinical trials on our expected timelines, or at all, whether our cash resources will be sufficient to fund our foreseeable and unforeseeable operating expenses and capital expenditure requirements, each party's ability to perform its obligations under our collaborations and/or the Bayer joint venture, our expected timeline and other important factors, any of which could cause our actual results to differ from those contained in the forward-looking statements, discussed in the "Risk Factors" section of the Company's quarterly and annual reports on file with the Securities and Exchange Commission.
 The forward-looking statements contained in this presentation reflect our current views as of the date of this presentation with respect to future events, and we assume no obligation to update any forward-looking statements except as required by applicable law.

 The Arvinas name and logo are our trademarks.
-We also own the service mark for, and have a pending registered U.S. trademark application for, PROTAC®.
+We also own the service mark and the registered U.S. trademark for PROTAC®.
 The trademarks, trade names and service marks appearing in this presentation are the property of their respective owners.
-We have omitted the ® and TM designations, as applicable, for the trademarks named in this presentation.
+We have omitted the ® and $^{\rm TM}$ designations, as applicable, for the trademarks named in this presentation.